Statement from Stacy Cervenka, Director of Public Policy, American Foundation for the Blind

 About The American Foundation for the Blind

 Founded in 1921, the American Foundation for the Blind (AFB) is a national nonprofit that creates a world of no limits for people who are blind or visually impaired.
 AFB mobilizes leaders, advances understanding, and champions impactful policies and practices using research and data.
-AFB is proud to steward the Helen Keller Archive, maintain and expand the digital collection, and honor the more than 40 years that Helen Keller worked tirelessly with AFB.
+AFB is proud to house the Helen Keller Archives and honor the more than 40 years that Helen Keller worked tirelessly with AFB.
 Visit: www.afb.org